Should the Save Icon Still be a Floppy?

 It feels good to comment on a blog I only usually read in my feedreader.
 Keep on posting, Luke.

-8. Gravatar Luke UNITED STATES Says:
+8. Luke UNITED STATES Mozilla Firefox Windows says:

 Hehe!
 It is nice to see a blogger who I regularly read to post on my blog.
 LOL